networktocode/netutils/README.md

 Pull requests are welcomed and automatically built and tested against multiple versions of Python through TravisCI.
 Except for unit tests, testing is only supported on Python 3.7.

-The project is packaged with a light development environment based on `docker-compose` to help with the local development of the project and to run tests within TravisCI.
+The project is packaged with a light development environment based on `docker-compose` to help with the local development of the project and to run tests within GitHub Actions.

 The project is following Network to Code software development guidelines and are leveraging the following:
 - Black, Pylint, Bandit, Mypy, flake8, and pydocstyle for Python linting and formatting.